|

 5) Day of Atonement - Satan thrown out of Heaven

-6) 1st day of the Feast of Tabernacles - Departure from 'Jerusalem'
+6) 1st day Feast of Tabernacles - Departure from 'Jerusalem'

 7) Last Day - Kingdom of God